 This is one time the journey is more important than the destination.
 Train travel is a very relaxing way to see Alaska.

 Whichever way you decide to travel around Alaska, patience is your friend.
 You do not want to rush.
-Take your time so you can absorb all the sights and sounds and smells of Alaska.

 Read Next: 21 Best Things To Do In Anchorage

-Read next: 11 Gorgeous Stops on the Seward Highway from Anchorage to Seward.
+Read next: 15 Gorgeous Stops on the Seward Highway from Anchorage to Seward.

 Alaska Is Not Perpetual Snow And Ice